 There aren’t that many cards available; how do you find them all?

 Almost every special credit card promotion applies to both personal cards and business cards, so if you find five good cards, you can usually apply to both and end up with 10 new cards.
-It can take a little digging to find the matching business card offer, but it’s almost always available.

 How can you possibly get approved for so many cards?